Our Blog

 Finalist of the G20 TechSprint competition

 The Bank for International Settlements (BIS) Innovation Hub and the Bank of Italy, under the Italian G20 Presidency, announced today the shortlisted finalists of the G20 green and sustainable finance challenge.
-We are very happy to be one of the shortlisted candidates of this year's international competition.
-The BIS Innovation Hub and the Bank of […]
+We are very happy to be one of the shortlisted Finalist of the G20 TechSprint competition candidates of this year's international competition by proposing to […]

 Read More